-Prepare your brine by mixing 600ml buttermilk with 1 tbsp salt, 1 tbsp of paprika, 1 tbsp of garlic powder, and 1 tbsp of black pepper in a large PLASTIC bowl, deep enough to submerge all your chicken pieces.
+Prepare your brine by mixing 2 cups buttermilk with salt, paprika, garlic powder, and black pepper in a large PLASTIC bowl, deep enough to submerge all your chicken pieces.

 Fully submerge your chicken thighs in the buttermilk brine and place in fridge overnight, or at least for 4-5 hours.